thomass171/tcp-flightgear/README.md

   * ground nets

 ## Scenery data
+Flightgear scenery data is stored by 'TerraySync' in a directory tree.
 This project contains a subset of FG tiles around EDDK for unit testing and illustrating.
 The full set is available via a proxy server...

+Bundle building for scenery differs from other bundles (mkTerraSyncBundle.sh).
+The original TerraSync directory structure is retained and just directory files are added in the root of the tree.
+So the bundles are a kind of overlay on the TerraSync structure.

+btg-files are converted to gltf files during bundle building.
+Even though converted to gltf, the bundle directory will still list the filename with suffix 'btg'.

 ## Aircraft Model
 This project contains the aircraft model 'bluebird' for unit testing and illustrating.